Hypericum (horse): 1946: three-year-old season

 On her debut as a thee-year-old Hypericum finished second to Neolight in the Katheryn Howard Stakes at Hurst Park.
 On 3 May she started at odds of 100/6 for the 133rd running of the 1000 Guineas over the Rowley Mile course.
 Neolight was made the 4/6 favourite while the best-fancied horses were the Aga Khan's Cama and Lord Rosebery's Iona.
 As the thirteen runners approached the starting tapes Hypericum swerved, unseating Doug Smith and cantered three-quarters of a mile before she was caught and returned to the start.
 When the race began, fifteen minutes later, the filly swerved again but soon settled and won by one and a half lengths from Neolight, with Iona three-quarters of a length back in third.
-Hypericum's victory, which was witnessed by Princes Elizabeth, was described as one of the most popular ever seen at Newmarket.
+Hypericum's victory, which was witnessed by Princess Elizabeth, was described as one of the most popular ever seen at Newmarket.
 After her victory it was explained that Hypericum was a "problem" horse who had thrown off every rider who had mounted her, including her trainer.

 In the Epsom Oaks on 7 June Hypericum started 9/4 second favourite behind Iona but after misbehaving at the start again she finished fourth of the ten runners behind Steady Aim, Iona and Nelia.
 The filly was dropped back in distance for the Coronation Stakes over one mile at Royal Ascot but ran poorly behind Neolight and was retired from racing soon afterwards.